 Korotev R. L, Zeigler R. A., Jolliff B. L., Irving A. J., and Bunch T. E. (2009) Compositional and lithological diversity among brecciated lunar meteorites of intermediate iron composition.
 Meteoritics & Planetary Science, v.
 44, p.
 1287-1322.

-Dr. Hofmann told me that SaU 169 did, in fact, register as radioactive with a laboratory survey meter (below).
+Dr. Hofmann told me that SaU 169 did, in fact, register as radioactive with a laboratory survey meter.
+Most of the radiation detected was from Th and U decay products.

 Weaver B. L. and Tarney J. (1984) Physics and Chemistry of the Earth (Pollack H. N. and Murthy V. R., eds.), v 15, Pergamon, Oxford, p.
 39-68.